-Transferring the registration is an essential step in selling your car to a new owner.
-The process generally involves filling in a transfer of registration form either online or at a local service centre, however it can vary according to the state or territory you live in.
+To transfer ownership of a car in Australia, you must complete the vehicle registration process when selling your car to a new owner.
+The process generally involves filling in a transfer of registration form either online or at a local service centre; however, it can vary according to the state or territory you live in.
 In this AutoFlip guide, we will run through the process of transferring a car registration in all Australian states and territories, ensuring your vehicle is sold to its new owner free of hassle.

 Switching ownership of cars is a common practice carried out by dealerships and private sellers when vehicles are sold to a new owner.
 There can be both legal and financial implications if the vehicle transfer paperwork is not completed as part of the sale.